reflex-app/reflex/readme.md

 1. Clone this repo
 2. `cd` into the `src` directory and run `npm install` to install the dev tools
-3. If you want to run the app in development, use `gulp run-app`.
+3. If you want to run the app in development, use `npm start`.
 SCSS, JS, and images will be watched and updated upon saving.
-4. To compile the app, run `gulp build-app`.
-The build is stored under `src/build`.

 ### Commands

-- Develop with live reloading of NWJS app: `npm start`
+- Develop with live reloading of NWJS app contents: `npm start`
-- Move dist folder into an NWJS app: `npm run build`
+- Output to a distributable NWJS app: `npm run build`

 ### Tasks